Best Bitcoin ETFs in the UK to Watch

 Crypto ETFs offer exposure to the cryptocurrency market.
 Currently, the only available Bitcoin ETFs are located in offshore jurisdictions and lack safety, accessibility and transparency for investors.

 However, there are still opportunities for investors to capitalise on the growing trend.
-Investors could buy Bitcoins directly from a crypto exchange, buy crypto-related stocks and ETFs as discussed above or access Copy Portfolios from eToro to invest in crypto themes.
+Investors could buy Bitcoins directly from a crypto exchange, buy crypto-related stocks and ETFs as discussed above or access Copy Portfolios to invest in crypto themes.